Get your own free workspace

 Emergency Items

-Items you really hope you won't need, but may save your ass in a crisis.
+Items you really hope you won't need, but may save you in a crisis.

 ** NOTE ** If you chose to make copies of these documents, be sure to keep them in a safe place as they will contain personal information which can be used in identity theft.
 Use your best judgment.
 TIP: Many of these documents can be scanned and stored in an encrypted format on a smartphone.
 Whether or not that helps or harms the cause of identity theft is up to you.